Microsoft 365 Copilot: Protect and govern your sensitive data with Microsoft Purview

-Tackling the challenges of Copilot for Microsoft 365
+Tackling the challenges of Microsoft 365 Copilot

 Have you done a quick search for data breaches?
 It's like opening Pandora's box of cybersecurity nightmares.
 Each breach not only stains an organization's reputation but also shakes the trust of their customers or users.
 And in today's connected world, losing trust can mean losing business.